November 09, 2024

 Read on to fully understand how Trails work and their benefits.

-Start a new Trail every time you search online and you’ll keep a record of all your internet research.
+With Trails, you’ll automatically keep a record of all your internet browsing.
 These Trails will be saved in your sidebar and available even after shutting down and updating your browser.
 So you won’t lose your pages.
 To start a new Trail:

 Keyboard users: